Table of Contents

 • Achieve complex effects like virtual-real occlusion and content alignment

-At the same time, it is recommended to read the following to assist your development and debugging:
+Additionally, it is recommended to read the following to assist your development and debugging:

-Fine-grained control of Mega features
+Fine-grained control of mega functions

 Advanced topics